by AMC

 5140 | ASTM A108, AISI/SAE 5140, EN/DIN 1.7035, JIS SCr440 |

-ASTM A29 does not provide specific heat treatment guidelines for individual steel grades.
+ASTM A29 does not provide specific heat treatment procedures for individual steel grades.
 Instead, it outlines general principles and requirements for hot-wrought steel bars, including carbon and alloy steels.
-The heat treatment of steel bars under ASTM A29 typically follows industry standards and practices based on the specific steel grade and intended application.
+The heat treatment of steel bars under ASTM A29 typically follows industry standards and practices based on the specific steel grades and intended application.

 Here are the general steps involved in heat treating steel bars according to ASTM A29: